 - 9.1 Each school in the Foundation has at least two Parent Evenings per academic year.
 This is a great opportunity to discuss your child's SEND/LDD with their class/form tutor.
-Where possible, the SENDCo and/or QLMs will be present at these meetings. - 9.2 The SENDCo will report to the Governing Body termly on any updates, and produce a more formal report each academic year (Regulation 51, SEND Regs 2014).
+Where possible, the SENDCo and/or QLMs will be present at some of these meetings. - 9.2 Annually, the SENDCo will report to the Governing Body termly on any updates, and produce a more formal report at the end of the academic year (Regulation 51, SEND Regs 2014).